MRtrix3/mrtrix3/docs/reference/commands/fixelreorient.rst

 Description
 -----------

-Reorient fixel directions.
 Reorientation is performed by transforming the vector representing the fixel direction with the Jacobian (local affine transform) computed at each voxel in the warp, then re-normalising the vector.

 Options
 -------